 Creams are often preferred in the treatment of skin conditions

 Baths and skin washes

 Medical herbalism is for everyone - if you would like more specific information on how a medical herbalist approaches health problems, please see links below or contact Harry Boys at the Clinic.

-Practitioner: Harry Boys
+Practitioners: Harry Boys